Superman/Wonder Woman: "Power Couple"

 In London, Superman and Wonder Woman meet up for a date and exchange gifts.
 However their date is interrupted by an unnatural storm forming in the North Atlantic Ocean.
 While Superman investigates the cause of the storm, Wonder Woman rescues a plane caught in its path and is mistakenly shot down by a Norwegian Navy vessel.
 Once aboard the ship, Wonder Woman is attacked by Doomsday.

 Doomsday breaks Wonder Woman's arm, before vanishing into thin air.
 Once healed from her injuries, Wonder Woman takes Superman to Mount Etna to ask Hephaestus for weapons in order to defeat Doomsday.
 There, the couple is visited by Strife and Apollo, whom Superman throws into orbit after he insults Wonder Woman.
 Meanwhile, a caravan traveling in the Sahara desert is attacked by General Zod.

 In Metropolis, Cat Grant publishes photographs, that were delivered to her from an anonymous source, of a kiss between Superman and Wonder Woman on her blog.
 Meanwhile, the Justice League of America intercepts Zod and are nearly defeated before the arrival of Superman and Wonder Woman.
 When the fight is over, Superman places Zod in custody in the menagerie at the Fortress of Solitude.

 In London, Superman and Wonder Woman try to come to terms with the fact that their relationship has been made public.
 As the world reacts to the news, Clark Kent investigates how the information was leaked before checking in with Zod at the Fortress of Solitude.
 There, Zod tricks Superman into opening a portal to the Phantom Zone and releasing Faora.

 Wonder Woman travels to Themyscira to console with Hippolyta about her relationship with Superman.
 Meanwhile, Zod and Faora escape from the Fortress of Solitude with Superman in pursuit.
-Wonder Woman eventually joins the subsequent battle between Superman, Zod and Faora, before they agree to suspend the fight for another day.
+Wonder Woman joins the subsequent battle between Superman, Zod and Faora, before they agree to suspend the fight for another day.

 In the South Pacific Ocean, Zod and Faora build a portal to the Phantom Zone, intending to bring through the armies of Warworld.
 Using the weapons created by Hephaestus, Superman and Wonder Woman nearly defeat Zod and Faora, but are themselves defeated after Apollo intervenes.
 Zod and Faora place Superman and Wonder Woman inside a nearby nuclear reactor, as they finish constructing the portal.
 However, Superman and Wonder Woman set off a nuclear explosion inside the reactor, destroying the portal before it is opened.

 Following the explosion, Superman takes Wonder Woman to see Hessia, an Amazonian healer.
 With himself badly injured, Superman leaves to recover at the Fortress of Solitude.
 They later reunite in London and spend some alone time together on a rooftop and attend a nightclub.
-Meanwhile, Doomsday is awakened and surfaces from deep in the Marianas Trench, destroying a submarine on the way.
+Meanwhile, Doomsday is awakened and surfaces from deep in the Mariana Trench, destroying a submarine on the way.